-For the year ended 31 December 2023, the Group recognised hire purchase interest income amounting to Baht 1,364 million (accounting for 91% of total income), which is considered significant to the Company's total revenue.
+For the year ended 31 December 2024, the Group recognised hire purchase interest income amounting to Baht 1,103 million (accounting for 88% of total income), which is considered significant to the Company's total revenue.
 The Group recognised interest income using the effective interest rate method.
 Which the interest income was generated from loans provided to a large number of customers and high volume of transactions.
-The recognition of interest income relies primarily on data processed by the information technology systems.
 I therefore addressed the measurement of interest income in accordance with financial reporting standards as a key audit matter.

-I gained an understanding of, assessed and tested, the effectiveness of internal controls relating to loan origination and interest income recognition and cash receipts, including related computer-based controls, by inquiring of management to gain an understanding, assessing the methods applied by the management including testing, on a sampling basis, the accuracy of the data and the calculation.
-In addition, I applied a sampling method in selecting hire purchase agreements to consider whether the recording of hire purchase receivalbes transactions and the recognition of income was consistent with the conditions of the relevant agreement and that adjustments had been made to reflect effective interest rate in accordance with the income recognition policy of the Group.
+I gained an understanding of, assessed and tested, the effectiveness of internal controls relating to loan origination and interest income recognition and cash receipts, by inquiring of management to gain an understanding, assessing the methods applied by the management in accordance with Thai Financial Reporting Standards including testing, on a sampling basis, the accuracy of the data and the calculation.
+In addition, I applied a sampling method in selecting hire purchase agreements to consider whether the recording of hire purchase receivables transactions and the recognition of interest income was consistent with the conditions of the relevant agreement and that adjustments had been made to reflect effective interest rate in accordance with the income recognition policy of the Group.
 I also performed analytical procedures on interest income and examined, on a sampling basis, material adjustments made through journal vouchers.